pawelmarcinski/lending-club-classification/README.md

-This is my Data Science Bootcamp at Future Collars final project Pawel Marcinski
+This is my Data Science Bootcamp at Future Collars final project.

+Pawel Marcinski
 Lending Club

 Lending Club is a peer-to-peer lending company that connects borrowers with investors for via the online platform.
 Serves people who need personal loans in from USD 1,000 to USD 40,000.
 Borrowers receive the full amount of the loan granted